Quasi-regular Dirichlet forms and the obstacle problem for elliptic equations with measure data: Introduction

-\nsubsection{Introduction}
+\section{Introduction}

-Let $E$ be a Lusin space, $m$ be a $\sigma$-finite positive measure on $\mathcal{B}(E)$ and let $(L,D(L))$ be a Dirichlet operator associated with some quasi-regular possibly non-symmetric Dirichlet form $(\EE,D[\EE])$ on $L^2(E;m)$.
-In the present paper we investigate the obstacle problem of the form
+Let $E$ be a Lusin space (i.e. the image of a Polish space under injective continuous mapping), $m$ be a $\sigma$-finite positive measure on $\mathcal{B}(E)$ and let $(L,D(L))$ be a Dirichlet operator associated with some quasi-regular (possibly non-symmetric) Dirichlet form $(\EE,D[\EE])$ on $L^2(E;m)$.
+In the present paper, we investigate the obstacle problem of the form